 The Joan C. Edwards School of Medicine at Marshall, Marshall’s School of Pharmacy, the satellite campus of West Virginia University’s School of Medicine in Charleston and the University of Charleston School of Pharmacy and Physician’s Assistant programs form a powerful cluster of health-related education and are frequent collaborators with the region’s care providers.

 Jointly directed by Cabell Huntington Hospital and the Joan C. Edwards School of Medicine, the Edwards Comprehensive Cancer Center in Huntington opened in 2006.
 The 70,000-square-foot facility includes an adult oncology center with infusion stations, exam rooms, consultation rooms, minor procedure rooms, a diagnostic breast center and physician offices.

-Advantage Valley, WV is Attracting Talent
+Advantage Valley, WV Excels in Attracting Talent

 The Joan C. Edwards Children’s Cancer Clinic includes the children’s oncology/ hematology treatment center with infusion stations, pediatric oncology clinics and physician offices.